LamaAlbadri/ConcurrencyiOS/README.md

 ```

-* Label: use for uniquely identify the dispatch  queue it's useful for debugging and identify the purpose of the queue .
+* Label: used for uniquely identify the dispatch  queue it's useful for debugging and identifying the purpose of the queue .
-* Qos: Helps the system to piroeties tasks we have enum of types
+* Qos: Helps the system to pirortize tasks we have enum of types
-* attribuites: the type of the queue it's by default serial. it can be counncrent or initallyInactive or both.
+* attribuites: the type of the queue it's by default serial. it can be counncrent or initiallyinactive or both.
-* autorelease frequency: auto relase resources will be used like inherent, workItwm and Never.
+* autorelease frequency: auto-release resources will be used like inherent, workItwm and Never.
 * target: the target queue on which the new queue should br made dependent.
-Task submitted to new queue will be excuted on the target queue.
-If nil global counncrent queu efor the specified Qos will be used.
+Task submitted to a new queue will be executed on the target queue.
+If nil global counncrent queue for the specified Qos will be used.

 ### QOS:

-1- UserInactice (Involoced in updating UI? yes use it): animation & event handling.
+1- UserInactice (Involved in updating UI?
+Yes use it): animation & event handling.
-2- User-initalied (Data required for better ux? yes): Table view & next page.
+2- User-initialised (Data required for better UX? yes): Table view & next page.
-3- Default (Qos falls between user-initalied & utility)
+3- Default (Qos falls between user-initialised & utility)
-4- Utility (is user aware of the program> is it appear to user? like downloading and progress bar) .
+4- Utility (is user aware of the program> Does it appear to the user? like downloading and progress bar).
-5- Background (Is user aware of the task?
-No use it): things that is not visable to the user.
+5- Background (Is the user aware of the task?
+No use it): things that are not visible to the user.
-6- Unspaecified (when some information is missig): Abense of Qos info.
+6- Unspecified (when some information is missing): Abense of Qos info.

 ### (2) DisaptchGroup
 * A group of tasks that you monitor as a single unit.

-### func with disptach group
+### func with dispatch group
 * .enter(): will call to enter disoatchGroup
-* .leave(): will call after excution is finish/ recive the response.
+* .leave(): will call after execution is finished/receive the response.
-* .wait(): If you want to stop the excution happend in the current thread(shouldn't be used in the main thread).
+* .wait(): If you want to stop the execution that happened in the current thread(shouldn't be used in the main thread).
 * .notify(): Notify If all tasks completed will be called.
 [we need to balance the numbers of the .enter() with .leave() or we will end with crash]